CTN-0094/public.ctn0094extra/cran-comments.md

 Checks pass on Win devel and old release as well.

 - Updated LICENSE file to CRAN template for MIT license
+- Fixed formatting in "Description" field in DESCRIPTION file